 T h e L i f e

-Little is known about Timber Masterson's early life, though we know he's taught tennis at Club Med in the French West Indies, played piano at the Roosevelt Hotel, guitar at The Viper Room in Los Angeles, has thrown wild after-hours underground warehouse jams in Toronto and New York, toured an original Canadian play throughout one of the worst Newfoundland winters on record and wrote for Aaron Spelling while living in Dana Point, California.
-He has appeared on the Geraldo Rivera show during his life spent as a club kid in New York City, and has been a Bikram Yogi enthusiast in Orange County, CA.
+Little is known about Timber Masterson's early life.
+However, we do know he's taught tennis at Club Med in the French West Indies, played piano at the Roosevelt Hotel in Hollywood, performed original songs on guitar at The Viper Room in Los Angeles, was a fixture in the after-hours underground warehouse scene, throwing jams in Toronto and New York, toured an original Canadian play throughout one of the worst Newfoundland winters on record and wrote for Aaron Spelling promoting his television shows, while living in Dana Point, California.
+He has appeared on the Geraldo Rivera show during his life spent in the bohemian subculture as a notorious club kid in New York City and has been a Bikram Yoga enthusiast in Orange County, CA.

-Mr. Masterson is a remarkably charming fellow known to be an Actor, a Musician, a Writer, and a participatory journalist - a whip-smart improviser who presently resides in gorgeous Prince Edward County, a stone’s throw east of Toronto, Canada, and yes, it's a long story.
+Mr. Masterson is an authentic and charming fellow known to be a Writer, a Musician, an Actor and a participatory journalist.
+This whip-smart improviser presently resides in gorgeous Prince Edward County, a stone’s throw east of Toronto, Canada, and yes, it's a long story.
 “Are there no points for having survived New York and L.A.?
 Who do I talk to about such matters?”
-He published a mammoth memoir entitled, Timfoolery: Tales of a Third Rate Junkie, which received rave reviews, mostly from himself.
-He’s reported on fashion, celebrities, dairy barns and farm animals.
-He has donated his imaginative and heartfelt essays to many online literary journals, too numerous to mention in this shamelessly self-promotional and compelling biography.
-His writing has appeared in The National Post, The Montreal Gazette, Now Magazine, Pie Magazine, OC Metro, and, most recently, in WATERSHED MAGAZINE and KABIN and he also had monthly columns in Flare Magazine and Tribe.
+He published a mammoth memoir, Timfoolery: Tales of a Third Rate Junkie, which received rave reviews, mostly from himself.
+He’s reported on fashion, social justice, authors, dairy farms, and what it’s really like to work as an extra on a Toronto film set.
+He’s donated his imaginative and heartfelt essays to online literary journals, too numerous to mention in this shamelessly self-promotional and compelling biography.
+His writing has appeared in The National Post, The Montreal Gazette, Now Magazine, Pie Magazine, OC Metro, and, most recently, in Watershed Magazine, Grapevine, and KABIN.
+He also wrote about celebrity culture in his monthly column in Flare Magazine and about pretty much anything he wanted to for Tribe, a Canadian monthly music and club magazine.

 Timber Masterson has not yet received an Emmy, an Oscar, a MacArthur Fellowship, or any other prestigious, fancy-shmancy artistic prizes.
 No one knows what the future holds for him.